FreshKernel/kraft-sync/README.md

 4. **Features**: The script provides some features like dark and light mode support with different themes which makes the bundle size a little bit larger

-We will try to find a good balance between using more recent technologies and the bundle size, we use a tool called [Proguard](https://www.guardsquare.com/proguard) which makes it easy to shrink and minimize the JAR file, sometimes it doesn't if it should keep something or remove it due to reflections and dynamic class loading, we will try to always test it and make sure the minimized JAR works like expected and will also provide both
+We will try to find a good balance between the features and the bundle size, we use a tool called [Proguard](https://www.guardsquare.com/proguard) which makes it easy to shrink and minimize the JAR file, sometimes it doesn't if it should keep something or remove it due to reflections and dynamic class loading, we will try to always test it and make sure the minimized JAR works like expected and will also provide both